arfc/mhtgr350-benchmark/benchmark-ph1ex1/periodic-reflective/README.md

 This study compares the results obtained for 3 and 6G with periodic and reflective boundary conditions.
+The results were obtained running 'postprocessing.py'.
-The results are in this same files
+The results are summarized in this same file.

 Geometries:
 -----------